Published by Uyghur PEN on 9th February 2021

 Aziz Isa Elkun, fromUyghur PEN Online Revitalization Project director, recently searched Perhat Tursun’ case and studied his literary work.
 He translated a poem written by Perhat Tursun and used as a pre-word for his one of the most controversial novel “The Art of Suicide”.

-Regardless if we always search for our bad luck
+Even if we’re always looking for bad luck

-Let’s not seek the beauties from the rose
+Let’s not seek beauty only in the rose

-The trace of blood is beautiful that left on the thorn
+The trace of blood left on the thorn is also beautiful

 From Perhat Tursun’s novel “The Art of Suicide”.